Mandy Rain

 Amanda Rose Moseley (born December 20, 1993), known professionally as Mandy Rain, is an American singer, dancer, and actress.

 Rain started her acting career at a young age.
 In 2007, Rain auditioned for Star Camp, a Nickelodeon reality show.
 Rain was chosen to join the show and its subsequent music project, The Giggle Club.
 The band disbanded shortly after the series' finale.
 Shortly afterwards, The Giggle Club's producer Nick Cannon worked with Rain on a solo career.
 Cannon eventually formed the girl group School Gyrls with Rain.
 In 2009, the School Gyrls released their debut self-titled album and starred in a self-titled television film which premiered on Nickelodeon.
 Later that year, they also released a holiday album titled A Very School Gyrls Holla-Day.
 Rain left the group shortly after the release of the holiday album to focus on their solo careers.

 A year after the disbandment of the School Gyrls, Rain signed to Empire Distribution and released her debut single "Boogie".
 Her debut EP Riot was released in January 2015.
 The EP featured the singles "Riot" and "Dare to Love" with Kenton Duty.

 Early life

 Mandy Rain was born as Amanda Moseley in Hollywood, Florida, on December 20, 1993.
-Mosley is the daughter of actor and comedian Mark Moseley.
+Mosley is the daughter of voice actor and comedian Mark Moseley.
 Mosley has one brother named Matt Moseley who is a professional dancer.